 If you hire out horses or donkeys or provide riding lessons for which you charge, you will require a horse riding establishment licence.
 Please note this does not include people having riding lessons on their own horses.

 About the licence

-Any ponies / horses introduced to the establishment since the last veterinary inspection that have not been examined by a veterinary surgeon with equine experience within the last 12 months must be examined by a veterinary surgeon with equine experience before use with the public.
-The standard of examination must comply with the Royal College Veterinary Surgeons guidelines in force at the time.
+- any ponies / horses introduced to the establishment since the last veterinary inspection that have not been examined by a veterinary surgeon with equine experience within the last 12 months must be examined before use with the public.
+The standard of examination must comply with the Royal College Veterinary Surgeons' guidelines in force at the time

 The riding establishment licensing system

-You must apply for a renewal at least 3 months before the expiry of the current licence.
+You must apply for a renewal at least two months before the expiry of the current licence.
 We may visit to check that the premises and operation of the riding school are satisfactory.
-Following this visit, if the licence conditions are being met a 12 month licence is issued.
+Following this visit, if the licence conditions are being met a 12 month licence will be issued.

 Year 3 onwards

-You must apply for a renewal at least 3 months before the expiry of the current licence.
-We will arrange for the equine vet to visit to inspect the horses and premises prior before the licence is issued.
+You must apply for a renewal at least two months before the expiry of the current licence.
+We will arrange for the RCVS approved vet to visit to inspect the horses and premises before the licence is issued.
 Our officer may also attend this visit.

 |Number of horses